simonehagey/orbdot/docs/source/models.rst

 where :math:`M_p` is the planet mass, :math:`M_{\star}` is the star mass, :math:`i` is the line-of-sight inclination of the orbit, and :math:`G` is the universal gravitational constant.

-At any given time, the periodic signal depends on the planet's position in its orbit, defined by the true anomaly :math:`\phi`, and the systemic velocity along the line-of-sight, denoted as :math:`\gamma`.
-When RV observations from multiple instruments are combined, it is standard practice to fit :math:`\gamma` individually for each source to account for instrumental variations.
-Additionally, we consider first and second-order acceleration terms, :math:`\dot{\gamma}` and :math:`\ddot{\gamma}` respectively, to accommodate potential perturbations from an outer, non-resonant companion planet with an orbital period longer than the observational baseline.
-Thus, the total observed radial velocity signal is:
+At any given time, the star's radial velocity depends on the planet's position in its orbit, defined by the true anomaly :math:`\phi`, and the systemic velocity along the line-of-sight, denoted as :math:`\gamma`.
+When measurements from multiple instruments are combined, it is standard practice to fit the systemic velocity individually for each source to account for instrumental variations, denoted :math:`\gamma_i`.

+The OrbDot models also include first and second-order acceleration terms, :math:`\dot{\gamma}` and :math:`\ddot{\gamma}` respectively, to accommodate potential perturbations from an outer, non-resonant companion planet with an orbital period longer than the observational baseline.nThus, the total observed radial velocity signal is:

 .. math::
     v_r = K[\cos{(\phi\left(t\right)+\omega_p)}+e\cos{\omega_p}] + \gamma_j